Commonplace Book

 Reflection:

-The imagery evokes a parallel with the biblical scene of the elders feasting in the presence of God on Sinai.
-Just as they shared in divine communion, so too does Julian witness the intimacy of God's presence among humanity, affirming that the essence of divinity is love.
+The imagery of a banquet evokes the biblical scene of the elders feasting in the presence of God on Sinai.
+Just as the elders shared in divine communion, so too does Julian witness the intimacy of God's presence among humanity, affirming that the essence of divinity is love.

 Quote 7: